Kenyon College: Traditions

-Kenyon is Ohio's oldest private college and has traditions which date back almost 200 years.
-All incoming students are expected to take the Matriculation Oath and sign a Matriculation Book.
-This tradition has existed at Kenyon for over a century.
+Kenyon is Ohio's oldest private college and has traditions dating back almost 200 years.
+All incoming students are expected to take the Matriculation Oath and sign a Matriculation Book, as they have done for over a century.

-Another tradition is the "First-Year Sing."
-Each year, entering first-years gather on the steps of Rosse Hall to sing Kenyon songs before they are officially part of the Kenyon community.
-On the day before Commencement, seniors gather on the steps of Rosse Hall to sing the same songs again.
+Another tradition is the "First-Year Sing".
+Each year, entering first-years gather on the steps of Rosse Hall to sing Kenyon songs to officially become part of the Kenyon community.
+On the day before commencement, seniors gather on the steps of Rosse Hall to sing the same songs again.

-Kenyon students avoid stepping on the college seal in the entrance hall of Peirce Dining Hall.
-Tradition holds that if someone steps on the seal, they will not graduate from the college.
+Kenyon students avoid stepping on the college seal in Peirce Dining Hall's entrance hall.
+Tradition holds that if someone steps on the seal, they will not graduate from the college within four years.

-The Church of the Holy Spirit, one of Kenyon's oldest structures, features a 10-bell set of chimes which ring the traditional Westminster Quarters.
-The bells, installed in 1879, are rung manually in the belltower each Friday by a campus group known as the Kenyon Pealers.
+The Church of the Holy Spirit, one of Kenyon's oldest structures, has a 10-bell set of chimes that ring the traditional Westminster Quarters.
+The bells, installed in 1879, are rung manually in the bell tower each Friday by a campus group called the Kenyon Pealers.

-Whenever a new president begins their time at the college, candles are lit in every window of Old Kenyon, as a sign of welcome.
-Additionally, a bell hangs in the steeple of Old Kenyon and is only rung when a new president is inaugurated, as well as having been rung when the United States is no longer engaged in war and when the Kenyon football team wins a home game.
-Kenyon has had twenty-five presidents (including acting or interim appointments); former president S. Georgia Nugent was Kenyon's first female president, and former president Sean Decatur was Kenyon's first African-American president.
+When a new college president takes office, candles are lit in every window of Old Kenyon as a sign of welcome.
+A bell in the steeple of Old Kenyon is rung only when a new president is inaugurated, when the U.S. is no longer engaged in a war, or when Kenyon's football team wins a home game.
+Kenyon has had 25 presidents (including acting or interim appointments); S. Georgia Nugent was its first female president and Sean Decatur was its first African-American president.
 The president's academic regalia is a purple gown with four velvet chevrons on each sleeve signifying the office of the president, a college seal medallion with the names of each Kenyon president on the chain links, and a purple beefeater cap.
-The purple beefeaters cap is also worn by college trustees at ceremonies.
+College trustees also wear the caps at ceremonies.

-The college's official song is "The Thrill."
-However, "Kokosing Farewell" is more often sung at ceremonies.
-"Kokosing Farewell," sung to the tune of the 1870 hymn "The Day Thou Gavest, Lord, Is Ending," is the traditional closing number for concerts of the Kenyon College Chamber Singers.
+The college's official song is "The Thrill", but "Kokosing Farewell" is more often sung at ceremonies.
+Sung to the tune of the 1870 hymn "The Day Thou Gavest, Lord, Is Ending", "Kokosing Farewell" is the traditional closing number at Kenyon College Chamber Singers concerts.

-The college has maintained a tradition of formality at ceremonies.
-During the annual commencement ceremony, the conferring of degrees to the class and announcement of each individual student's degree of Bachelor of Arts is done entirely in Latin.
-Kenyon's diplomas are also written entirely in Latin.
+The college maintains a tradition of formality at ceremonies.
+During the commencement ceremony, the conferring of degrees to the class and announcement of each student's degree of Bachelor of Arts is done in Latin.
+Kenyon's diplomas are also in Latin.